-This species is known only from the type locality, Mawa, halfway between Yokadouma and Moloundou in the upper Boumba Valley in south-eastern Cameroon.
+This species was previously only known from two localities: the type locality, Mawa, halfway between Yokadouma and Moloundou in the upper Boumba Valley, and from Yaoundé, in south-eastern and central Cameroon.
+However, it is now also known from north-western Republic of Congo in Souanke and Sembe districts, and from Dzanga-Sangha Reserve in extreme south-western Central African Republic (V. Gvoždík pers. comm.
+June 2017).
 It probably occurs more widely in the central African forest belt, but there have been no additional records, presumably because of the difficulty in identifying cryptic Xenopus species.
 It is likely that some records of this species have been assigned to X. fraseri.
+It occurs between 337–550 m asl (V. Gvoždík pers. comm.
+September 2017), and its extent of occurrence (EOO) is 20,897 km2.

 Habitat and Ecology